The three tables in this post can be downloaded here.

 Since the process which Bible scholars call OT textual criticism is fairly complicated, we’ll walk together through an examination of the identity of Abram’s heir in the tables below.

-The first of these table cites various ancient Hebrew translations, while the second table consists of Greek translations, and the third lists Aramaic, Syriac, and Latin texts.
+The first of these tables cites various ancient Hebrew translations, while the second table consists of Greek translations, and the third lists Aramaic, Syriac, and Latin texts.

-Column A of the first table contains the information for the Masoretic Text, which is the standard for our OT.
-At the bottom of each page, we have the date of the translations as well as whether they arose independently from the MT.
+Column A of the first table contains the information for the Masoretic Text, which is the standard for our Old Testament.
+At the bottom of each table, we have the date of the translations as well as whether they arose independently from the MT.

 The center row identifies how each manuscript deviates from the Masoretic Text.
 Those entries which affirm the reliability of the MT appear in bold.